 These women’s issues can have serious emotional, physical, and mental health effects that run deeper than what’s considered to be normal.
 They vary in severity from mild to extreme, and in many cases, women are not able to cope with these issues on their own.
 Therapy pairs women with an experienced professional who can assist them in coming to terms with their unique issues and help them seek the treatment they need to improve their health and mental well-being.

 Treatment Options for Women’s Issues

-- Behavioral Therapy – There are several different types of behavioral therapy and cognitive-behavior therapy (CBT) is one of the most effective forms of therapy for treating women’s issues.
-With CBT, women focus on identifying the emotional thought patterns they have that lead them to feelings of anxiety, depression, and contribute to low self-esteem and eating disorders.
-CBT techniques teach women to question their thinking patterns and learn to change them to be more positive and realistic.
+- Behavioral Therapy – While there are several different types of behavioral therapy, cognitive-behavior therapy (CBT) is one of the most commonly used (and effective) forms of therapy.
+For women’s issues, CBT could be helpful in identifying the unhelpful thought patterns that lead to difficult emotions, and thus, unhealthy behaviors.
+CBT can also help clients then begin to replace those thoughts with more neutral or positive ones. and learn to change them to be more positive and realistic.

-- Alternative Therapies – There are many types of therapy that are excellent as complementary therapies to traditional treatment plans.
-Some common types of supplementary therapies are meditation, diet and exercise, creative therapy, biofeedback, hypnosis, and social support.
+- Alternative Therapies – There are many alternative types of therapy that can be helpful for a wide range of issues, or as an excellent addition to more traditional treatment plans.
+Some common alternative approaches include mindfulness and meditation, diet and exercise, creative/art therapy, biofeedback, hypnosis, and social support groups.